 A Card for People With Bad Credit

-If you don't want to submit a refundable deposit, then it may be worth considering an unsecured card like the Milestone® Gold Mastercard®.
-It's made for people with bad credit, and with a year or two of responsible use, you may be able to move to a card with a lower annual fee and more robust benefits.
+If you don't want to submit a refundable deposit, it might be worth it to consider an unsecured credit card like the Milestone® Gold Mastercard®.
+In exchange for an annual fee and a high APR, you'll get access to an unsecured card, and your payments are reported to the three major credit bureaus (Experian, TransUnion and Equifax).
+With a year or two of responsible use, your credit should be stronger and you might be able to qualify for a credit card with a lower annual fee and more robust benefits.

 The main drawback of this card is its annual fee, which varies based on the state of your credit.
 Depending on your creditworthiness, you could be offered one of three fee plans: The most-qualified applicants will pay a $35 annual fee, the middle tier pays $59 per year, and the least-qualified applications will pay $75 the first year and $99 per year thereafter.

 Unfortunately, you won't know what your annual fee will be until you've been approved for the card.
 The good news is if you're not happy with the amount you're told, you don't have to go through with getting the card.

 Some applicants are also required to pay a fee to open the account.
 However, the card issuer says the fee to open the account plus the annual fee will never exceed $75 total.
 Also, be aware that if you have a late payment or go over your limit, you'll pay a $39 fee each time.

 |Minimum interest charge $0.50||Cash advance fee: $0 first year; then $5 or 5% (whichever is greater, not to exceed $100)|